yiyina/CS5004_2023_Spring_SoccerTeam_Project/README.md

 ## Design/Model Changes

-In the initial design, the player and lineup management features were tightly coupled.
-In order to improve the separation of concerns and make the application more maintainable, the MVC design pattern was introduced.
+In the initial design, both player and lineup management features were handled through the Soccer team model.
+To improve the separation of concerns and make the application more visually appealing and maintainable, the MVC design pattern was introduced.
 This allowed for a clear distinction between data management, user interface, and input handling.

+In this Soccer Team Management System, we have implemented the MVC pattern as follows:
+- Model: SoccerTeamModel interface and its implementation SoccerTeamModelImpl class represents the soccer team data and provides methods to manage players and lineups.
+- View: SoccerTeamView interface and its implementation SoccerTeamViewImpl class define the user interface for adding and displaying team members and lineups.
+- Controller: SoccerTeamController interface and its implementation SoccerTeamControllerImpl class handles user input from the view, interacts with the model, and updates the view accordingly.

 ## Assumptions

-Each player can only be assigned to one position in a lineup.
+This program is built based on the assumption that:
-Players are uniquely identified by their names.
+1. Players are uniquely identified by their names.
+So there are no players with identical names in the system to enable alphabetical sorting by last name.
+2. The user input is expected to conform to naming conventions, the given date format.
+Additionally, the date of birth should not exceed the current date.

 ## Limitations

-The current implementation does not support saving and loading data to and from external storage.
+1. The current implementation does not support saving and loading data to and from external storage.
-The user interface is text-based and may not be as intuitive as a graphical user interface.
+2. The user interface is text-based and may not be as intuitive as a graphical user interface.

 ## UML Diagram